 — Jacopo Bernardini, The Infantilisation of the Postmodern Adult and the Figure of Kidult

 But how do we better understand the emotional maturity of the Selfie Generation?
 In The Secret of Maturity by Kevin Everett FitzMaurice, a maturity progression of six steps is outlined.

 Level 1 maturity means that you understand that your feelings are your choices.

 People who haven’t yet reached this level of maturity tend to blame their feelings on external stimuli, such as other people, places, things, forces, fate, and spirits.

-What to look out for: When people get easily offended, especially on behalf of others.
+Beware: When people get easily offended, especially on behalf of others.

 Level 2: Emotional Honesty

-Level 2 maturity means that you understand your feelings and have the coping mechanisms to allow for genuine emotions instead of suppressing them.
+Level 2 maturity means you understand your feelings and have the coping mechanisms to allow for genuine emotions instead of suppressing them.

 People who haven’t yet reached this level of maturity tend to hurt themselves emotionally because they haven’t yet learned how to cope with their inner emotions.

-What to look out for: When people publicly paint themselves as victims of their feelings.
+Beware: When people publicly paint themselves as victims of their feelings.